StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Introduction

-Motivated by these challenges, we systematically study representative token-merging techniques originally developed for ViTs in images and videos~\cite{tome,tran2024accelerating,li2024vidtome} and dense segmentation settings~\cite{norouzi2024algm,bolya2023tomesd}, and adapt them to the SAM family, including SAM and Medical SAM.
-We evaluate commonly used SAM backbones (ViT-B and ViT-L) on boundary-sensitive natural-image benchmarks and on cross-domain medical segmentation datasets.
+Motivated by these challenges, we systematically study representative token-merging techniques originally developed for ViTs in images, videos~\cite{tome,tran2024accelerating,li2024vidtome} and dense segmentation settings~\cite{norouzi2024algm,bolya2023tomesd}, and adapt them to the SAM family, including SAM, Efficient-SAM~\cite{xiong2024efficientsam}, and Medical SAM~\cite{ma2024segment}.
+We evaluate commonly used SAM backbones (ViT-B and ViT-L) on boundary-sensitive natural-image benchmarks and on cross-domain medical segmentation datasets, tracking tasks in robotic manipulation.
 Crucially, all experiments are conducted in a \textit{strict off-the-shelf setting}, without any fine-tuning, to assess the accuracy--efficiency limits of inference-time token merging for foundation segmentation models.
-Our findings show that prior approaches, which typically rely on random, global, or window-restricted destination selection, struggle to preserve object boundaries and prompt-relevant regions, leading to noticeable degradation as the merge rate increases.
+Our findings show that prior approaches - which typically rely on random, global, or window-restricted destination selection (Fig.~\ref{fig:TokenMergingIllustration}) - struggle to preserve object boundaries and prompt-relevant regions, leading to noticeable degradation as the merge rate increases.